Minudasht County

 Minudasht County (شهرستان مینودشت) is in Golestan province, Iran.
 Its capital is the city of Minudasht.

 History

-After the 2006 National Census, Kuhsarat Rural District (Note: Renamed Garu Rural District) was separated from the Central District in the formation of Kuhsarat District, which was divided into Garu and Sar Gol Rural Districts.
-Galikash District was separated from the county in the establishment of Galikash County.
+In 2010, Kuhsarat Rural District (Note: Renamed Garu Rural District) was separated from the Central District in the formation of Kuhsarat District, which was divided into Garu and Sar Gol Rural Districts.
+At the same time, Galikash District was separated from the county in the establishment of Galikash County.

-After the 2016 census, the villages of Alqajar and Dowzeyn were elevated to city status.
+The village of Dowzeyn was converted to a city in 2018, and the village of Alqajar became a city in 2023.

 Demographics

 Population

 At the time of the 2006 census, the county's population was 126,676, in 30,791 households.
 The following census in 2011 counted 75,659 people in 20,852 households.
 The 2016 census measured the population of the county as 75,483 in 22,719 households.

 Administrative divisions

 Minudasht County's population history and administrative structure over three consecutive censuses are shown in the following table.